 Written by Johnny Papan

 Ahh, Christmas time.
 It’s a time to take a step back, relax, and appreciate the things you have in life.
-The Tarleks get in the Christmas spirit by taking one of the things they appreciate most, punk-rock, and gifting it to the world with their upcoming compilation record, A Pop Punk Christmas Carol.
+The Tarleks get in the Christmas spirit by taking one of the things they appreciate most, punk-rock, and gifting it to the world with their upcoming compilation record, A Gutter Pop Christmas Carol.
 It’s an explosive collection of familiar, family-friendly Christmas songs performed by punk bands all over the world, including some from Canada, the U.S.A., Japan, Austria, and more.

 “I’m pretty obsessed with Christmas music.
 I just can’t get enough of it,” says the Tarleks' bassist and co-singer, Ken Insipid, the mastermind behind the holiday album.
 “There are so many cool rock and punk versions of Christmas songs, or new original Christmas carols, but so often, with the punk Christmas stuff, it tends to be more anti-Christmas, or so filled with profanity that you couldn’t actually play them to your family.”